-Map 1.
-The location of Lynch Island in relation to the South Orkney Islands and the other protected areas in the region.
+Figure 1.
+Map showing the location of Lynch Island in relation to the South Orkney Islands and the other protected areas in the region.
 Inset: the location of the South Orkney Islands in Antarctica.

-Map 3.
-ASPA No. 110, Lynch Island, South Orkney Islands, vegetation map.
+Figure 2.
+ASPA No. 110, Lynch Island, South Orkney Islands, topographic map.